-An excellent examination of modern Latitudinarian theories will be found in Dr. Fairbairn's Appendix to Dorner's History of the Development of the Doctrine of Christ's Person, an Appendix which adds much to the value of that work.
-Professor Smeaton's two Treatises on the Doctrine of the Atonement may be read with great advantage.
+An excellent examination of modern Latitudinarian theories will be found in Dr. Fairbairn's Appendix to Dorner's History of the Development of the Doctrine of Christ's Person: an Appendix which adds much to the value of that work.
+Professor Smeaton's two Treatises on the Doctrine of the Atonement may be read with advantage.
 They are books of great value in the department of Biblical Theology, and the references to modern theories are terse and good.
-Dr. Crawford's recent work on the Atonement contains an exhaustive examination of these modern theories, and, as a whole, has no rival.
+Dr. Crawford's recent work on the Atonement contains an exhaustive examination of these modern theories, and, as a whole, leaves nothing to be desired.
 But there are some aspects of the question, in the treatment of which my friend Dr. Rigg's Modern Anglican Theology still holds the first place.

 NOTE XIV., p.
-46.-MODERN THEOPASCHITISM.
+47.-MODERN THEOPASCHITISM.

 The name of Thomasius has been mentioned as connected with this subject.
 His treatise on the Person and Work of Christ is the ablest and most comprehensive on the subject that Lutheran divinity has latterly produced.
-I have translated the following passages, which will not be found uninteresting as giving an aspect hitherto unnoticed.
+The following passages will be found interesting as giving a view hitherto unnoticed:-

-""The entirety of these acts we call the humiliation.
+"The entirety of these acts we call the humiliation.
 In it the Divine act of the beginning became the Divine-human act of His whole life.
-The difference between this and the self-limitation involved in the incarnation itself consists in the fact, that it has for its subject not the Logos unincarnate, but the Logos in the flesh, that is, the whole Incarnate Person : it is the Divine-human continuation of that original self-limitation into the way of humiliation and suffering, into the way of the cross, and thus only more deeply into the course that began in the incarnation.
+The difference between this and the self-limitation involved in the incarnation itself consists in the fact, that it has for its object not the Logos unincarnate, but the Logos in the flesh, that is, the whole Incarnate Person: it is the Divine-human continuation of that original self-limitation into the way of humiliation and suffering, into the way of the cross, and thus only more deeply into the course that began in the incarnation.
 It was not absolutely necessary that the Mediator should pursue this way: He might even as man have walked otherwise through life.
-But He surrendered Himself voluntarily to the way of sorrow, because it was required by the atoning design; or rather, all this was already bound up in that one voluntary act of the eximanition.
+But He surrendered Himself voluntarily to the way of sorrow, because it was required by the atoning design; or, rather, all this was already bound up in that one voluntary act of the exinanition.
 Hence it might be said that there was an ethical necessity for the assumption of all the forms of sorrow, a necessity of freedom.
 Thus, as the ethical, not the physical, act of holy obedience and compassionate love, must the whole course of humiliation be viewed.

-"From this arises the wonderful peculiarity which the whole earthly life of the Redeemer exhibits.
+"From this arises the wonderful peculiarity which the whole earthly life of the Redcemer exhibits.
 As the Divine-human continuation of the incarnation it is at once revelation and exinanition.